fragrussu/MRItools/README.md

 * analyse random walker trajectories from the diffusion MRI simulator Camino;
 * estimate the temperature of free water from measurements of self-diffusifity;
 * plot quantitative MRI maps on top of anatomical scans;
-* correct for motion 4D series of multi-contrast MRI volumes.
+* correct for motion in 4D series of multi-contrast MRI volumes.

 # Dependencies
 To use tools written in python you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
 Additionally, you need the following third party modules/packages: